MoPatel30/MoPatel30/README.md

 ### -  Ask me about Gaming & PCs, eSports, Blockchain, Technology, Basketball, Anime.

 ### - I enjoy tutoring and helping others learn.
-##### 1. Currently a class assistant for a CS class, Visual Information Processing, at my university where I tutor roughly 30 students (mostly freshmen/sophomore non-CS students) on the fundamentals of computer science and graphical processing.
+##### 1. Currently a class assistant for a CS class, Visual Information Processing, at my university where I tutor roughly 30 students on the fundamentals of computer science and graphical processing.
+(Jan 2021 - Present)
-##### 2. Currently tutoring two freshmen classes consisting of 40 students at a local high school
+##### 2. Currently tutoring two freshmen classes consisting of 40 students at a local high school.
+(Aug 2020 - Present)
-##### 3. High school academic tutoring for 3 years (2016-2019)
+##### 3. High school academic tutoring for 3 years.
+(2016-2019)

 ### -  How to reach me: mopatel1214@gmail.com (best way)